Dr Charlotte Herriott

 Selected recent publications

-Herriott, C., Wood, A., Gillin, N., Fossey, M. and Godier-McBard, L. (2023, in press) Sexual offences committed by members of the Armed Forces: Is the service justice system fit for purpose?
+Herriott, C., Wood, A., Gillin, N., Fossey, M. and Godier-McBard, L. (2023) Sexual offences committed by members of the Armed Forces: Is the service justice system fit for purpose?
 Criminology and Criminal Justice.

 Herriott, C. (2022) Researching Rape Trials using Online Mock Jury Simulations, SAGE Research Methods Cases.